Iryna Loskot

 2022 - "Only Achilles" L'Atlas, Paris (FR) (as part of The Musical Collective) - Kyiv Dispatch, Ukho Music and InterAKT Initiative, Stuttgart (DE) (as part of The Musical Collective)

 2023 - "Greifbar" Saarlandmuseum Modern Gallery, Saarbrucken (DE).
 Curator: Iryna Yeroshko - "Countermyth" Totem Cultural Development Centre with the support of House of Europe, (UA) Curator: Olena Afanasieva Performance Platform Lublin 2023 festival at Labirynt Gallery, Lublin (PL).
 Curator: Paulina Kempisty Baltic Art Center Gotlands konstmuseum, Visby (SE) (as part of The Musical Collective) "How are you?"
 Ukrainian house, Kyiv (UA) (as part of The Musical Collective) "Concert vitan'" Hoast Gallery, Vienna (AT).
 Curator: Ekateryna Shapiro–Obermair (as part of The Musical Collective) - Kyiv Biennale “Against the Logics of War“, Assortment Room, Ivano–Frankivsk (UА) Curators: Alona Karavaі, Yarema Malashchuk, Anton Usanov, Roman Khimey. (as part of The Musical Collective) Irish Biennial 2023, EVA International Biennale, Limerick (IRL).
 Curator: Sebastian Cichocki (as part of The Musical Collective) 10th Young Triennale: "Consolidation", Museum of Contemporary Sculpture, Oronsko (PL).
 Curators: Lia Dostlieva, Andriy Dostliev, Stanislav Mlatsky "Navigation 2023" Jam Factory Art Center, Lviv (UA).
 Curator: Olena Kasperovych 2024 - Assortment Room, Ivano–Frankivsk (UA).
 Curator: Alona Karavai - "Women of Lot" Some Рeople, Kharkiv (UA).
 Curators: Anna Potiomkina, Diana Derii, Kris Voitkiv - "Hostynets.
 The offering" 91 Gallery, Frankfurt (DE).
 Curators: Tamara Turliun, Anton Usanov, Olga Stein (as part of The Musical Collective) "As of now, it is quiet" The House of Sound, Lviv (UA).
-Curators: Natalia Revko, Valeria Nasedkina, Andriy Linik "Artists after school" The Palace of Arts, Lviv (UA).
-Curators: Olga Krykun, Masha Kovtun, Romana Bartunkova. - "When the war is over" BLOOM festival, Kyiv (UA), Curator: Oleksandra Khalepa - ZMINA.
-Kyiv International Liberty Film Festival House of Cinema, Kyiv (UA) "Sense of safety" Yermilov Center, Kharkiv (UА). - "Playgrounds" International festival of contemporary animation and media art LINOLEUM, Kyiv (UA)
+Curators: Natalia Revko, Valeria Nasedkina, Andriy Linik - "Artists after school" The Palace of Arts, Lviv (UA), National Gallery Praha (CZ).
+Curators: Olga Krykun, Masha Kovtun, Romana Bartunkova.
+"Sense of safety" Yermilov Center, Kharkiv (UА). - "Playgrounds" International festival of contemporary animation and media art LINOLEUM, Kyiv (UA) - Šopa Gallery, Kosice (SK).
+Curators: Petra Houskova, Monika Padejova - "Who else cares about that field?"
+DCCC (&Hospitalfield), Dnipro (UA).
+Curators: Diana Khalilova, Kateryna Rusetska, Lora Manofild, Siseli Farrer - LMMDV, Liepaja (LV).
+Curator: Maija Demitere

 • Awards